googleads/google-ads-java/google-ads-examples/src/main/java/com/google/ads/googleads/examples/optimization/README.md

-# Google Ads Client Library for Java - Optimizer examples
+# Google Ads Account Optimization Examples

 This folder contains code examples that illustrate how to programmatically retrieve and apply Google Ads API Recommendations to improve the overall